Henry of Lorraine, Duke of Mayenne

 He became Duke of Aiguillon in 1599 and in 1611, when his father died, Duke of Mayenne, Marquis de Villars, Count of Maine, Tende and Sommerive.
 He also became a peer of France and inherited the Hôtel de Mayenne in Paris.

 He was also Grand Chamberlain of France.

-He was present at the coronation of King Louis XIII of France.
+He was present at the coronation of King Louis XIII.

 In 1621, he was killed at the failed Siege of Montauban by a musket shot in the eye.
 He was buried in the church of Aiguillon.

 He had married in Soissons in February 1599 with Henriette de Nevers (1571–1601), daughter of Louis Gonzaga, Duke of Nevers and Henriette of Cleves.
 They had no children.

 He was succeeded by his sister's son Charles Gonzaga.